MetalPetal/MetalPetal/README.md

     e.g. `MTITransformFilter`, `MTICropFilter`, `MTIPixellateFilter`, `MTIBulgeDistortionFilter`

 For more about alpha types and alpha compositing, please refer to [this amazing interactive article](https://ciechanow.ski/alpha-compositing/) by Bartosz Ciechanowski.

+### Color Spaces

+### Color Spaces for `CVPixelBuffer`s

+MetalPetal uses `CVMetalTextureCache` or `IOSurface` to directly map `CVPixelBuffer`s to Metal textures.
+So you cannot specify a color space for loading or rendering to a `CVPixelBuffer`.
+However you can specify whether to use a sRGB texture for the mapping.

+In Metal, if the pixel format name has the `_sRGB` suffix, then sRGB gamma compression and decompression are applied during the reading and writing of color values in the pixel.
+That means a texture with the `_sRGB` pixel format assumes the color values it stores are sRGB gamma corrected, when the color values are read in a shader, sRGB to linear RGB conversions are performed.
+When the color values are written in a shader, linear RGB to sRGB conversions are performed.

+### Color Spaces for Inputs

+Specifing a color space for an input means that MetalPetal should convert the source color values to the specified color space during the creation of the texture.

+- When loading from `URL` or `CGImage`, you can specify which color space you'd like the texture data to be in, using `MTICGImageLoadingOptions`.
+If you do not specify any color space when loading a image, the device RGB color space is used.

+- When loading from `CIImage`, you can specify which color space you'd like the texture data to be in, using `MTICIImageRenderingOptions`.
+If you do not specify any color space when loading the `CIImage`, the device RGB color space is used.

+### Color Spaces for Outputs

+When specifing a color space for an output, the color space serves more like a tag which is used to communicate with the rest of the system on how to represent the color values in the output.
+There is no actual color space conversion performed.

+MetalPetal assumes that the output color values are in device RGB color space when no output color space is specified.

+- You can specify the color space of an output `CGImage` using `MTIContext.makeCGImage...` or `MTIContext.startTaskTo...` methods with a `colorSpace` parameter.

+- You can specify the color space of an output `CIImage` using `MTICIImageCreationOptions`.

+### Color Space Conversions

+You can use `MTIRGBColorSpaceConversionFilter` to perform color space conversions.
+Color space conversion functions are also available in `MTIShaderLib.h`.

+- `metalpetal::sRGBToLinear` (sRGB IEC61966-2.1)
+- `metalpetal::linearToSRGB`
+- `metalpetal::linearToITUR709`
+- `metalpetal::ITUR709ToLinear`

 ### Optimizations